Kourtney Kardashian Pregnant? Rumors Continue As She’s Spotted With Justin Bieber Again

 Is Kourtney Kardashian pregnant with baby No. 4?

 These pregnancy rumors just won’t quit!
-Ever since it was confirmed that Kourtney Kardashian had reconciled with her ex, Scott Disick, fans have been wondering if the two would add to their brood.
+Ever since it was confirmed that Kourtney Kardashian had reconciled with her ex Scott Disick, fans have been wondering if the two would add to their brood.
 Kourtney has been open to the idea of having more children and hasn’t said that she’s “done” having kids.

 Now that she is back with Scott, many are wondering if another baby will complete their family.

 According to Life & Style Magazine, Kourtney Kardashian dropped a hint about being pregnant when she recently posted a photo on Snapchat.
 The pic was of Gucci baby sneakers, glasses, and a small gold chain and Kourtney wrote the word “BABY” as the caption.
-However, it seems obvious that Kourtney wasn’t dropping any kind of hint at all — her son Reign just turned one and these sneaks look like they’d fit him perfectly.
+However, it seems obvious that Kourtney wasn’t dropping any kind of hint at all — her son Reign just turned 1 and these sneaks look like they’d fit him perfectly.
 It’s not like this is infant attire!

 A photo posted by Kourtney’s Snapchat (@kourtneysnapchat) on